-While two of the performers actively engage the party in combat, the third one joins only if the battle seems to be going poorly.
 An unforeseen consequence of combat with these three men is that the zombies in BM 3: Thrall Pit become enraged if the music stops.
 There is a way to slake their madness.
-If any of the PCs play a musical instrument, they may attempt a DC 15 Perform (musical instrument) check to calm the zombies while they play.
+If any of the characters plays a musical instrument, they have a $1d4 \times 10\%$ chance to calm the zombies while they play.
 Otherwise, the zombies rampage until destroyed.